Sonnet 119: What Potions Have I Drunk of Siren Tears

 And in doing so, I was applying – as one would apply an ointment or healing agent to a wound or a sore – my fears to my hopes and equally my hopes to my fears, effectively trying to cure one with the other, but never succeeding.
 Instead, when all the while I thought I was winning, I was in fact losing all the time.

 This is a tremendously compact and insightful couple of lines: it sums up in 17 words and twenty syllables what it feels like to be chasing a fantasy.
-Here the fantasy is of love elsewhere, but the same could be said of virtually any pursuit of the unattainable: you invest your hopes to overcome your fears only to then find your fears to have been fully justified and therefore now newly crushing your hopes, whence the cycle starts over, and each time you think you're winning, surely, at last, you are still forever losing, because it is, after all, but a fantasy that you are in ever vain pursuit of.
-'Still' here as so often means 'always'.
-Katherine Duncan-Jones, incidentally, and since we mentioned her a moment ago, thinks Shakespeare is here speaking of his metaphorical 'illness' that he saw himself to win against or conquer.
-That, though possible, doesn't strike me as compelling though and the next line, which invokes errors of the heart appears to strongly support a reading here of winning 'in love'. |
+Here the fantasy is of better love elsewhere, but the same could be said of virtually any pursuit of the unattainable: you invest your hopes to overcome your fears only to then find your fears to have been fully justified and therefore now to be newly crushing your hopes, whence the cycle starts over, and each time you think you're winning, surely, at last, you are still forever losing, because it is, after all, just a fantasy that you are pursuing.
+'Still' here as so often means 'always'. |

 What wretched errors hath my heart committed